spotlightpa/poor-richard/content/news/2023-03-09-SPLCOMPETENCY.md

 “It’s not in our clients’ best interest,” said Gregg Blender, chief of the firm’s mental health unit.

 {{<featured/picture
+  gravity="so"
   src="2023/03/01j0-1ccs-zy69-8yvr.jpeg"
-  description="Torrance State Hospital is one of only two hospitals in Pennsylvania that provide \"competency restoration,\" treatment for people who have been deemed incompetent to stand trial." caption="Torrance State Hospital is one of only two hospitals in Pennsylvania that provide \"competency restoration,\" treatment for people who have been deemed incompetent to stand trial.
+  description="Torrance State Hospital is one of only two hospitals in Pennsylvania that provide “competency restoration,” treatment for people who have been deemed incompetent to stand trial." caption="Torrance State Hospital is one of only two hospitals in Pennsylvania that provide “competency restoration,” treatment for people who have been deemed incompetent to stand trial.
 (Nate Smallwood/For Spotlight PA and PINJ)"
 >}}

 ### Lack of beds leads to longer waits